Celebrating the New Year in Rarotonga and the Cook Islands

 New Year’s Eve Market

 The Nikao Social Centre Market holds an annual New Year’s Eve market complete with fireworks and a beachfront location.
-Find it located in Nikao near the end of the airport runway.
+It is located in Nikao near the end of the airport runway.

 Plan more of your New Year’s getaway to Rarotonga using The Complete Travel Guide to Rarotonga and the 50 Best Things to Do on Rarotonga.